How to Tie Your Shoes: Lesson Plan & Craft

 Reading shoelace books is a great way for preschoolers to learn the basics about shoe tying.
 The Zoo's Shoes by Lynn Brunelle is a cute board book that is shaped like a shoe and uses a bunny to teach the children how to tie their shoe in a bunny ears knot.
 Another fantastic book that uses fun rhymes and colorful illustrations to show children how to tie their shoes is Red Lace, Yellow Lace by Mark Casey, Judith Herbst and Jenny Stanley.
 Both of these books provide actual laces and tips on how to tie your shoe.

-A preschool theme on tennis shoe fundamentals is both enjoyable and educational for young children.
+This preschool theme is both enjoyable and educational for young children.
 Teachers can continue to encourage lacing skills by keeping some paper tennis shoe templates on hand for preschoolers to work with throughout the school year.
-Do you have a comment or any suggestions on to get preschoolers to tie their shoes?
-We love to hear from you, just leave a comment in the section below.

 References